lewagon/dotfiles/01-Ruby/04-Hash-Symbols/02-On-symbols/README.md

 For ruby beginners, understanding symbols can be quite harsh.
 A rule of thumb, symbols are "like" strings, but:

-When you use a string not really for its textual content, but as a kind of tag, a unique identifier in your program, you should consider using a Symbol.
+When you use a string not really for its textual content, but as a kind of tag/unique identifier in your program, you should consider using a Symbol.

 Hence many Hash keys are symbols, as they are more here to identify things than for their "text value".
 Consider for instance this Hash: